bilalmalik4321/COMP4110A2b/Version1/ReadMe.md

 at zero, thus its basecase is easy to compute.
 Cos and tan have the problem that the equation needs to be run at last for them, as well as the fact that Math.tan, Math.cos, and Math.sin return doubles.
+In EquivTest.java, the code for test runs in the zero class can be found alongside their executions in the sin cos and tan0runs.

 The next class is positive numbers, which fails for the reason of the return value.